xmtp/XIPs/XIPs/xip-10-brandinfo-schema.md

 ## Security considerations

-The metadata fields can be spoofed by malicious apps to display names and profile images that degrade the user experience and can be harmful to a brand’s perception.
-A mechanism for apps to sign messages and related metadata can enable frontends to verify if the signature is from a credible source to prevent such spoofing.
+The `metadata` fields can be spoofed by malicious apps to display names and profile images that degrade the user experience and harm brand perception.
+A mechanism for apps to sign payloads such as conversation metadata and messages can enable frontends to verify the sending client's identity and prevent such spoofing.
 An affordance for client verifiability is under consideration.

 ## Copyright